 The Colorado Flood Threat Bulletin offers a daily assessment of flood potential around the state, issued at 11:00 am each day from May through September.

 This product is issued daily before 11:00 am and is used to identify areas of the state that are at risk of flooding.
 Updates can be issued as needed by weather situation.

 This product is an outlook of the flood threat and precipitation amount and chance in the state over the next 15 days.

 This map is created by merging the 24-hr Storm Total Precipitation (STP) product observed regional WSR-88D and the MADIS observational database.
 Issued at 9:30 am every day.

 Issue Date: Saturday, Sept.
 20, 2014

 Forecaster: Brad Workman

-For a complete overview on statewide rainfall, be sure to check the 24-hour, radar-estimated precipitation map below.
-No flash flooding was reported yesterday.
+For an overview of statewide rainfall, be sure to check the 24-hour, radar-estimated precipitation map below.
+No flash flooding occurred yesterday.

 Map Update: Our forecasters will continue to monitor weather conditions over all of Colorado's burn areas throughout the summer.

 The State of Colorado makes no warranties or guarantees, either expressed or implied as to the completeness, accuracy, or correctness of the data portrayed in this product nor accepts any liability, arising from any incorrect, incomplete or misleading information contained therein.
 All information, data and databases are provided "as is" with no warranty, expressed or implied, including but not limited to, fitness for a particular purpose.